calcium1528/gt-reprise/general/soul/trait.md

 One may lose Patience because of anxiety and the tendency to rush actions.

 ### Integrity
-Integrity is driven by *moral principles and honesty*.<br>
+Integrity is driven by *principle and honesty*.<br>
 It is the most common dominant trait, but ironically, it is also one that is easiest to lose.

 People with Integrity adhere to their own morals/principles and know to remain true to themselves.<br>
 There is, however, a glaring flaw: even the smallest of mistakes can compromise their "integrity", like lying to others or covering up someone's mishaps/wrongdoings.<br>
 Sometimes the mistakes aren't immediately visible; sometimes they are objectively correct decisions.
 Integrity users have to stay morally and emotionally strong enough to deal with those situations.

-Integrity's combat style `[pending update, please wait...]`<br>
+Integrity's combat style is not well-defined, mainly because of the trait's versatility.
-Its magic `[pending update, please wait...]`
+Its magic is centered around basic physics manipulation.
+For passive use, platforms can be created and let their user travel quickly between destinations.
+As a means of defense, gravity can be skewed to redirect attacks away from them.
+Offensively, kinetic force is used to move objects at high speeds.

-One can lose Integrity through breaking their own morals or break down in an emotionally difficult circumstances.
+One can lose Integrity through breaking their own morals or break down in emotionally difficult circumstances.

 ### Perseverance
 Perseverance is driven by *endurance and resillience*.<br>
 It is most similar to Determination, but crucially, the two are still seperate traits.

-People with Perseverance are not easily wavered by obstacles, and will keep striving to continue despite their hardships.<br>
+People with Perseverance are not easily wavered by obstacles, and will strive to continue despite hardships.<br>
 Merely setting a goal to work on already works to enhance their magic, somewhat like Determination.
+The difference is, Perserveance operates on something closer to "the will to continue", not "the will to achieve".<br>
+Even so, most Determination users have developed Perseverance at least once in their life due to the similarities of the two traits.

-Perseverance's combat style `[pending update, please wait...]`<br>
+Perseverance's combat style mirrors that of Determination, which is primarily attrition.<br>
-Its magic `[pending update, please wait...]`
+Its magic is relatively balanced, but most users focus on anti-healing attacks, which leave long-lasting wounds that are difficult to recover from.
+They can also penetrate defenses relatively easily.

 One may lose Perseverance by becoming lazy or giving up.

 ## Inverted traits
-Subtle foreshadowing here.
+Inverted traits are artificially altered base traits representing negative versions of themselves.
+The traits' magical and emotional expressions drastically oppose that of, but are still connected to, their base counterparts.

+Inverted traits are generally more powerful than their base equivalents, but only a few have attempted to invert their trait because of its difficulty.<br>
+Natural trait development cannot produce an inverted trait.
+To do so, a dedicated inversion process must be performed.

+### Inversion procedure
+The process of inversion is exclusive to human SOULs, and may only affect the user's dominant trait(s).
+If the user's SOUL is either empty or has no dominant trait, inversion cannot happen by any means, and it may prove lethal.

+The most common methods require the presence of HATE in sufficient  concentrations.
+- Direct inversion is achieved by letting HATE naturally develop within the user's SOUL, usually when they have intense hatred towards something, and corrupt their SOUL from the inside out.
+- External inversion lets the user supply HATE from outer sources, but merely coating their SOUL in it will not work.
+The HATE must enter their SOUL, from which the process then continues like a direct inversion.

+Inversion will take a toll on the user's health, and may risk loss of self-control and even death, but no truly reliable method has been found.

+Reverting an inverted trait requires a level of magical tolerance that humans cannot physically possess after their first inversion, and as such, no cases of reversion have survived.

+### Fear
+I'll write more later, but just so you know, it has been the only documented instance of an inverted trait.

 ---